The Teleconference/Lecture Hall: SCC 403.

-- Break Out Rooms: SCC Seminar Room and one other conference room are located in the SCC.
+- Break Out/Conference Room: The Heyer room is located in the SCC.
 Rooms in other locations of Alexander Library can be used as well.

 Because all rooms are scheduled on a first come first served basis, instructors, trainers, and conference organizers are encouraged by librarian-contacts to submit requests early for instructional sessions or risk having to settle for a less than ideal class time in the IHLs.

 Scheduling the SCC Event Facilities:

 Use of the SCC Facilities by Rutgers University Libraries staff and faculty is free within regular business hours.
 Other groups must pay a fee to use the SCC facilities.
 You may find it useful to view the Book Room while planning your event, To book facilities by telephone please call: 848-932-7505 and ask for Bill Puglisi.
 All equipment and software to be used must be identified and reserved when reserving the facilities.

 If your programs requires the use of multiple pieces of equipment or or you are new to the equipment, a "rehearsal" session is required in advance of the presentation; all necessary equipment should be specified so that it can be made available.
 Schedule the rehearsal simultaneously when booking the room.
 During the Fall and Spring semesters all rooms are available 9:00 AM - 9:00 PM Monday - Thursday, and 9:00 AM - 5:00 PM Fridays.
 Please inquire with the administrative office for available hours during summer sessions and intercessions.

 Presentation files (i.e. Adobe Acrobat files, MS Powerpoint) can be loaded to the SCC Network prior to the date of the event.
 To arrange for file loading, please contact James Hartstein 848-932-5930.
 Instructional sessions held in the IHL's and TLH should plan to use software and/or networked resources that are currently available and supported by SCC staff.
 Special software may be loaded if:

 - the request is made two weeks in advance of the event date.